Visborg ferry Review and Specifications

 Review of Visborg ferry

-Several daily crossings from Oskarshamn connect to Gotland Island (Visby), Oland Island (Grankullaviken) and Bla Jungfrun Island (aka Blakulla - uninhabited island / nature park).
-Port Oskarshamn is a seaport in Kalmar County (southwest of Nynashamn), with capacity to handle container carriers and bulk cargo ships (dry and wet).
-The port has total quay-length 2,7 km (1,7 ml), max depth / draft 11 m (36 ft), Ro-Ro terminal (serving roll-on / roll-off ships), gantry cranes, covered storage (warehouses), oil and chemical silos.
-In the port (harbour's southern side) is located Oskarshamnsvarvet Sweden AB - shipbuilding yard established in 1863.
+Several daily crossings from Oskarshamn connect to Gotland Island (Visby), Oland Island (Grankullaviken) and Bla Jungfrun Island (aka Blakulla - uninhabited island/nature park).
+Port Oskarshamn is a seaport in Kalmar County (southwest of Nynashamn), with a capacity to handle container carriers and bulk cargo ships (dry and wet).
+The port has total quay-length 2,7 km (1,7 ml), max depth/draft 11 m (36 ft), Ro-Ro terminal (serving roll-on / roll-off ships), gantry cranes, covered storage (warehouses), oil and chemical silos.
+In the port (harbor's southern side) is located Oskarshamnsvarvet Sweden AB - shipbuilding yard established in 1863.
 The shipyard has floating drydock, gantry crane, slipway, 318 m (1043 ft) long quay.

 Shipboard facilities and amenities